Computation of the taut, the veering and the Teichm\"uller polynomials: Structures associated to a transverse taut triangulation

-It follows that in a veering triangulation the top diagonals of $t_1, t_2$ are opposite equatorial edges of $t$.
-The fact that they have the same colour as the bottom diagonal of $t$ follows again from analysing Figure \ref{fig:veering_tetra}. \end{proof} Analogously we have \begin{lemma} Let $\mathcal{V} = (\mathcal{T}, \alpha, \nu)$ be a veering triangulation.
+\begin{lemma} Let $\mathcal{V} = (\mathcal{T}, \alpha, \nu)$ be a veering triangulation.
 Let $t$ be one of its tetrahedra.
-Through its top faces $t$ is adjacent to two tetrahedra $t_1, t_2$ of~$\mathcal{V}$.
-The embeddings of the bottom diagonals of $t_1, t_2$ into $t$ are the equatorial edges of $t$ which are of the same colour as the top diagonal of~$t$. \end{lemma} Suppose we want to figure out the lower and upper track restricted to the faces of a given tetrahedron $t$.
-Without the veering structure we need to look at the tetrahedra adjacent to $t$.
-The above lemmas imply that when a triangulation is veering it is enough to look just at the colouring on the edges of $t$.
-We summarise this observation in the following corollary. \begin{corollary} Let $\mathcal{V} = (\mathcal{T}, \alpha, \nu)$ be a veering triangulation.
-Let $t$ be one of its tetrahedra.
 The lower large edges of the bottom faces of $t$ are the equatorial edges of $t$ which are of the same colour as the bottom diagonal of~$t$.
-The upper large edges of the top faces of $t$ are the equatorial edges of $t$ which are of the same colour as the top diagonal of $t$. \end{corollary} The pictures of the lower track and upper track in a veering tetrahedron are presented in Figure~\ref{fig:lower_tt}(a) and Figure~\ref{fig:lower_tt}(b), respectively.
+The upper large edges of the top faces of $t$ are the equatorial edges of $t$ which are of the same colour as the top diagonal of~$t$. \end{lemma} The pictures of the lower and upper tracks in a veering tetrahedron are presented in Figure~\ref{fig:lower_tt}(a) and Figure~\ref{fig:lower_tt}(b), respectively.

 \begin{remark} The operation $\nu \mapsto -\nu$ does not affect the lower and upper tracks as their definition does not depend on the 2-colouring on the veering triangulation.
 The operation $\alpha \mapsto -\alpha$ interchanges the lower and upper track. \end{remark}